Red Without The Pink

 The FS has installed a nice man-made step at the start of the trail.
 It verifies that you're Ford Taurus-rental tourists don't even attempt the trail.
 You can make it over the step and still end up in trouble later, but it's a good deterrent.

-The trail begins at the manmade step and proceeds easily for a few hundred yards before a small pullout and sign warning users again of proper driving use and the dangers ahead.
+Step by step: The trail begins at the manmade step and proceeds easily for a few hundred yards before a small pullout and sign warning users again of proper driving use and the dangers ahead.
 (This is where my GPS track begins).

 After the pullout, a couple of short, easy climb up and down some solid Sedona red rock before ascending a hill and being presented with a fork in the road.
 Go right for the 200-yard spur to the Devil's Dining Room sinkhole.
 Turn around and head back out to the main road.